Written by Micaela Del Monte (updated on 06.07.2023).

 Parliament’s participation in the ‘replacement’ procedure

 Unlike the regular appointment procedure for the Commission, the replacement procedure is a more expeditious process in which neither the Commission as a body nor the new individual candidate is subject to a vote of consent by Parliament before being formally appointed.
 Under Article 246 TFEU, the vacancy is to be filled by a new Commissioner of the same nationality.
-In this vein, after a suitable candidate has been put forward by the national government concerned (the Irish government in the present case), the new Commissioner is appointed by the Council, by common accord with the President of the Commission.
+In this vein, after a suitable candidate has been put forward by the national government concerned (the Bulgarian government in the present case), the new Commissioner is appointed by the Council, by common accord with the President of the Commission.
 The ‘replacement’ procedure only requires Parliament’s consultation.
 However, point II.6 of the Framework Agreement on relations between Parliament and Commission requires the Commission President to seriously consider the results of Parliament’s consultation before giving their accord to the Council decision on an individual replacement.
-It also requests the President to inform Parliament in due time of any re-shuffling of portfolios to allow ‘relevant parliamentary consultations’ (point II.7).
+Procedures in Parliament should be carried out ‘with the utmost dispatch’, for the Commission President to seriously consider Parliament’s position before appointing the new Commissioner.
+It also requests the Commission President to inform Parliament in due time of any re-shuffling of portfolios to allow ‘relevant parliamentary consultations’ (point II.7).

 Previous cases of replacement of individual Commissioners